God has a super-weapon to deal with that kind of betrayal.

 God made it clear in this passage that He desires all men to be saved and come to the knowledge of the truth (2 Tim.
 2.4).
 In fact, that has always been the heart of God.
 Even in the Old Testament, God’s salvation was not exclusive to the nation of Israel.
 Throughout we see, gentiles who came to know the One True God, such as Ruth, Rehab and many others.

-He uses His children to reflect His glory.
+He desire is always to use His children to reflect His glory and draw others to Him.
 One illustration that comes to my mind is the story of Naaman (2 Kings 5.1-19), who met the prophet of God, was healed and saved, because of the life and testimony of a little Jewish servant girl.

 Are you like that unnamed servant girl?
 Does your light shine out to a lost and dying world?